Cloudneeti/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/Overview.md

 -subscriptionID XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX
 ```

- review the 2-EnableOMSLoggingOnResources for detailed usage instructions
+ review the 2-EnableOMSLoggingOnResources.ps1 for detailed usage instructions, located in this folder.